-Glühwein is a warmed up hot red wine, aka a mulled wine, infused by a special mixture of whole spices, which also includes Orange as a main ingredient.
+Glühwein is a warmed up hot red wine, aka a mulled wine, infused by a special mixture of whole spices, which also includes Orange as the main ingredient.
 Basically, Glühwein is a mulled wine, so it is an alcoholic beverage served hot!

 The purpose of a Gluehwein is to warm up the body on cold days in winter.

-We write Glühwein in the German speaking countries, which can be also written as Gluehwein.
-In some English speaking countries it is often while also just spelled as Gluhwein (which is a bit wrong to a German speaking ear and eye)
+We write Glühwein in the German-speaking countries, which can be also written as Gluehwein.
+In some English speaking countries, it is often while also just spelled as Gluhwein (which is a bit wrong to a German-speaking ear and eye)